 The overriding principles of ILUK's non-linked investment policy are security and liquidity of capital.
-To meet these principles non-linked reserves and shareholder capital are split between cash held in UK regulated banks and short duration Gilts.
+To meet these principles non-linked reserves and shareholder capital are split between cash held in UK regulated banks, an intra-Group loan and short duration Gilts.